mountainkidai/rust-book/src/ch17-00-async-await.md

 complete, this is *concurrency*.
 Maybe you have two different projects checked out on your computer, and when you get bored or stuck on one project, you switch to the other.
-You are just one person, so you cannot make progress on both tasks tasks at the exact same time—but you can multi-task, making progress on multiple tasks by switching between them.
+You are just one person, so you cannot make progress on both tasks at the exact same time—but you can multi-task, making progress on multiple tasks by switching between them.

 <figure>